Chenda Chhi – Founder, President Emeritus & Chairwoman of Board of Directors

 Chenda is originally from Battambang, Cambodia.
 As a child, she attended an all girls’ school; she was a top student in her class and was excelling in her studies.
 Sadly, during her second year in high school, when she was fourteen, the war between the Cambodian government and the Khmer Rouge ended.
 Along with many other Cambodian children, her childhood came to an abrupt halt after the Khmer Rouge took power, and began their “social cleansing” by killing anyone with an education.
 Cambodia suffered one of the world’s worst genocides; nearly half of its population was killed in four years.
 The Khmer Rouge soldiers took Chenda from her family as they did all children older than 12.
 She was forced to work in rice fields and build water dams in remote areas with little food or sleep, and no medicine or shelter with other young children.
 Pretending to be illiterate, with her head most often shaved, she managed to survive the executions.
 Most of her childhood friends, and nearly half of her close relatives were killed or died from starvation, hard labor and diseases.
 In her immediate family, her father and youngest brother died trying to escape the regime.

 Upon her college graduation, she went to work as a computer systems analyst for Peter Kiewit and Sons, Inc., a fortune 500 company in Omaha, Nebraska.
 She moved to San Jose, California’s Silicon Valley, in 1988 to work as a software engineer developing test software for Heads Up Displays (HUD) at Kaiser Aerospace and Electronics Corporation (later bought by Rockwell).
 There, she met her former husband, Robert Smead.
-The couple has three sons, Joseph, Zachary, and Eric.
+The couple has three children, Joseph, Zachary, and Emily.
 She went back to college to complete a degree and certification in interior design and in liberal arts at West Valley College, one of the top interior design programs in the San Francisco Bay Area.
 She started her own interior design firm, Chenda Design LLC, in 2003, working on high-end custom residential projects.
 To support her philanthropic projects in Cambodia, she also designed, fashioned and sold jewelry pieces.
 In 2015, she founded Coral Tree Education Foundation, Inc. and devotes a majority of her time working on the foundation.

 Her heart is always with children: less fortunate children all over the world, especially those in her first homeland, Cambodia.
 These children, 40 years after the Khmer Rouges Regime, are still suffering in the worst human conditions.
 In her adopted homeland, the United States, Chenda also supports other charitable foundations, was a member of the Rotary Club, and volunteers to help special needs children.